lucasjinreal/cabinet/README.md

 ## Updates

+**2019.07.04**: Once picbed cloud ready, cabinet will have a image upload submodule, cabinet global config file should be added for auth, it should created with a certain crypto algorithm;
 **2019.07.03**: I am trying to adding git submodule support for *cabinet*, so that I can simplify daily git push issues.